Adaptive Modality Balanced Online Knowledge Distillation for Brain-Eye-Computer based Dim Object Detection: Experimental Results

-We use the dynamic learning progress ratio $R^{DG}_{(t)}$ to assess the effectiveness of the modality equilibrium.
-The first training data from a 10-fold cross-validation technique with a seed value of 1 was utilized.
+In this section, we use the dynamic learning progress ratio $R^{DG}_{(t)}$(Eq.~\ref{eq14}), which is capable of showing the dynamic optimization level of each modality to assess the effectiveness of the AMB module.

-As illustrated in Fig.~\ref{figurelabel7}, we draw the changes of $R^{DG}_{(t)}$ for each modality within MMOKD, MMOKD-DG, and AMBOKD.
-In the standard MMOKD approach, despite the intermodal learning capabilities, optimization is impeded by the inherent characteristics of each modality.
-Notably, the EEG modality progresses at a slower rate compared to the Visual and Fusion modalities, which exhibit quicker optimization speeds.
-This discrepancy in training speeds results in a suboptimal mutual learning effect among the modalities.
-The Dynamic Gradient (DG) block is able to addresses this issue by dynamically adjusting the training gradients according to each modality's learning progression.
-With this adjustment, MMOKD-DG improves the optimization speed and the final optimization degree of each modality, especially EEG modality.
-AMBOKD further employs a dynamic weight modulation module tailored to KL loss, optimizing the faster-learning Visual and Fusion modalities initially, while also supporting sustained development in the EEG modality.
-This strategy ensures that all three modalities are optimally and uniformly enhanced throughout the training process, achieving superior overall performance.
+As illustrated in Fig.~\ref{figurelabel7}, we draw the changes of $R^{DG}_{(t)}$ for each modality within MMOKD, MMOKD-DG, and AMBOKD during the training process on the ESSVP dataset, which can effectively indicate the real-time optimization degree of each modality.
+Although the standard MMOKD approach supports intermodal learning, its optimization is hindered by the inherent characteristics of each modality.
+This discrepancy in optimization results in a suboptimal mutual learning effect among the modalities, convergent feature vectors cannot be learned between modalities.
+The Dynamic Gradient (DG) block is able to address this issue by dynamically adjusting the training gradients according to each modality's learning progression.
+With this adjustment, MMOKD-DG improves the optimization speed and the final optimization degree of each modality.
+AMBOKD further employs a dynamic weight modulation module tailored to KL loss, guaranteeing the further optimization of higher performing modalities, while also supporting sustained development in the slower modality.
+This strategy ensures that all three modalities are optimally and uniformly enhanced throughout the training process, learning more consistent features and achieving superior overall performance.